deroneriksson/python-wsi-preprocessing/docs/index.md

 Tile sizes are specified according to number of pixels in the original WSI files.
 The default `ROW_TILE_SIZE` and `COL_TILE_SIZE` values are 1,024 pixels.

-To generate and display tiles for a single slide, we can utilize the `summary_and_tiles` function, which generates tile summaries and returns the top scoring tiles for a slide.
-We will discuss tile scoring in a later section.
+To generate and display tiles for a single slide, we utilize the `summary_and_tiles()` function, which generates tile summaries and returns the top scoring tiles for a slide.
+We discuss tile scoring in a later section.

 Let's generate tile tissue heat map summaries for slide #2 and display the summaries to the screen.